 - Heat 1 tablespoon olive oil in a cast iron skillet on medium high heat, add the peppers, onions and asparagus and garlic.
 Cook for 3-4 minutes just to softened them.
 Remove veggies to a plate.

-- Add another tablespoon of oil to the skillet and add shrimp to pan and cook for 2 minutes then flip and cook another 2 minutes.
+- Add the remaining tablespoon of oil to the skillet and add the shrimp to the pan and cook for 2-3 minutes then flip and cook another 2 minutes.
 Or until they are pink and firm and cooked through.
 Remove to the plate.

-- Add the sauce mixture into the skillet, simmer for 2 minutes or until sauce is thickened.
-Add veggies and shrimp back into the pan.
-Serve and enjoy!
+- Reduce the heat to medium and add the sauce mixture into the skillet, simmer for 2 minutes or until sauce is thickened.